eugenetan01/kong-insomnia-demo/readme.md

     - Get all transactions

 9. go to tests, create a new suite and run a test for List all transactions to return status = 200 OK

+# References:

+1. See the `./demo-scenes/resources/insomnia-env-var.json` for env vars if needed

+2. See the `./demo-scenes/wrong-format-spec.yaml` file for a spec that violates spectral linting errors